Skip to content

 The auto-upgrade will check and install newer version of Bleemeo agent every week day (Monday to Friday) between 7h to 19h.

-If you do not want to have auto-upgrade and prefer to manually upgrade Bleemeo agent, and you disable it with:
+If you prefer to upgrade the Bleemeo agent manually, you can disable auto-upgrade with:

 Terminal window